 - Vitamin K

-The best way to get in all of these vitamins is to eat a healthy and balanced diet with plenty of fruits and vegetables.
+The best way to get in all of these vitamins is to eat a healthy and balanced diet with plenty of vegetables and fruits.
 A multivitamin may also be useful to help fill in the gaps if you have a restrictive diet.

 Much like vitamins, minerals are also important for helping your body function properly and stay healthy, and each comes with its own specific role.